 Enterprise security requires authentication on a separate server called a Remote Authentication Dial-In User Service (RADIUS) server.
 This option will typically be used if the VeeaHub is installed in a business network where this security type is used.

 In the Wi-Fi tab (Figure 12), tap on the Security Type drop-down to select a different option.

-Table 6 describes the different options.
+The following subsections describe the different options.